 PG bitumen is highly versatile and can be used in a variety of applications, including roadways, airport runways, parking lots, and industrial pavements.
 Its performance can be tailored to specific climate conditions and traffic loads, making it a versatile option for a wide range of infrastructure needs.

 Although Performance Grade Bitumen may initially cost more than traditional bitumen, it can be a cost-effective option in the long run due to its improved durability and reduced need for maintenance.
 By reducing the frequency of repairs and extending the lifespan of infrastructure, PG bitumen can save money over time.

-COMPARE THE PERFORMANCE GRADE BITUMEN WITH THE PENETRATION BITUMEN AND VISCOSITY GRADE BITUMEN:
+COMPARE THE PERFORMANCE GRADE BITUMEN (PG BITUMEN) WITH PENETRATION BITUMEN AND VISCOSITY GRADE BITUMEN

 |Limitations of Penetration, AC and AR Grading Systems||Superpave Binder Testing and Specification Features that Address Prior Limitations|

 |Penetration and ductility tests are empirical and not directly related to HMA pavement performance.||The physical properties measured are directly related to field performance by engineering principles.|